indimail/indimail-virtualdomains/.github/README-indimail.md

 qmail-multi's job is to select a queue. indimail-mta uses multiple queue.
 If QUEUEDIR is set, it execs qmail-queue without doing anything.
 If QUEUEDIR is not defined, it uses QUEUE\_START, QUEUE\_COUNT and QUEUE\_BASE environment variables to set QUEUEDIR environment variable.
 QUEUE\_BASE is the common basename for all the queues. e.g. QUEUE\_BASE=/var/indimail/queue.
 Now, if QUEUE\_START is 1, QUEUE\_COUNT is 5, then qmail-multi will use the time to do a modulus operation and get a number ranging from 1 to 5.
 It will then set the QUEUEDIR environment variable to set any of the 5 queues in /var/indimail/queue. e.g. QUEUEDIR=/var/indimail/queue/queueX, where X is the number selected between 1 to 5.
 It then does a exec of qmail-queue.
 Throughout this document we will abbreviate /var/indimail/queue/queueX as queueX.

-e.g. If you want IndiMail to use 10 queues, this is what you will do
+e.g. If you want indimail-mta to use 10 queues, this is what you will do

 ```
 $ sudo /bin/bash